kordless/wercker-appengine/README.md

 box: wercker/default
   deploy:
       steps:
-        - nicocanali/appengine-deploy:
+        - stackmonkey/appengine-deploy:
             email: $EMAIL
             app_pwd: $APP_PWD
 ```

 **EMAIL** and **APP_PWD** will be the name of the (private) variables you'll need to set up in your Wrecker settings page, under **Deploy Targets**.
-Even though these variables are private, it would be better to use an **App password**, which you can generate from you [Google Account Settings Page](https://www.google.com/settings)
+Configure this from the [Google App Password page](https://security.google.com/settings/security/apppasswords).

-Also, make sure you add the following lines at the of your *app.yaml* file:
+Finally, add the following lines at the of your *app.yaml* file:

 ```
 skip_files: